obreil54/she_and_hers/README.md

 - **Shopping Functionality**: Supports both guest and registered user checkouts.
 - **Custom Measurement Orders**: Allows users to order custom-made garments based on measurements they provide.
 - **Automated Order Management**: Integration with **Stripe** and **Shippo** to handle payment, shipping rates, labels, and tracking.
-- **Mobile Responsiveness**: Optimized for all devices to ensure a seamless browsing experience.
+- **Mobile Responsiveness**: Optimized for desktop and mobile devices to ensure a seamless browsing experience.
 - **Google Merchant Integration**: Automates product updates for increased visibility.
 - **Newsletter Signups**: Increased subscriptions from 27 to over 1,000 within weeks using Brevo.